RobolinkInc/doc-v2/docs/codrone-edu/python/03-Flight-Commands-Movement/01-avoid_wall.md

 ##### Parameters
 **timeout**: timeout is an optional paramaeter that is the duration in seconds that the function will run. the default value is 2 <br />
-**distance**: distance is an optional parameter that is the  distance in millimeters the drone will stop in front of an object. the default value is 700
+**distance**: distance is an optional parameter that is the distance in centimeters the drone will stop at in front of an object. the default value is 70

 ##### Returns